ipavlic/sobjectmock/README.md

-# SObjectMock
+# `SObjectMock`

 Simple light-weight `SObject` mocking utility.
 Provides a fluent interface for the standard JSON round-trip technique to set relationships and read-only fields.

-When a provided parent has an `Id`, it is copied to the appropriate field.
-Likewise, when the current record has an `Id`, it is copied to the appropriate field on children records.
+When a parent has an `Id`, it is automatically copied to the appropriate field on children records.

-# Example
+## Example

 ```apex
 Account mockAccount = (Account) SObjectMock.forType(Account.SObjectType)